doubleedesign/comet-components/docs-site/docs/development-core/setup.md

 :::

 :::warning
 This guide is written for Windows users.
-MacOS and Linux users will need to adapt some steps.
+MacOS and Linux users will need to slightly adapt some steps and file paths.
 :::

 [[toc]]

 ## Prerequisites
 - Git installed locally
-- Windows machine with sufficient privileges to create symbolic links using PowerShell
-	- _or_ MacOS machine with PowerShell installed and sufficient privileges to create symbolic links :warning:
-	- _or_ the ability to translate/adapt PowerShell commands and scripts for your OS
 - Sufficient privileges to install software on your machine.

-<small>:warning: This option has not been tested.</small>

 ## Clone the repo